 Massively important.
 Given my situation I’m not sure how I could have done it otherwise.
 It gave me the push I needed to finish the album within a timeframe, though I did go over it ever so slightly, but I decided not to give myself too much of a hard time about that.
 It’s also taken away the strain of financing everything, such as manufacturing physical items, and it even managed to help pay for a music video.
 It’s also been a great way to connect with fans.

 On your PledgeMusic page there were some pretty interesting options for new album ‘Infinity Mirror’; the most intriguing one being your offer of covering a song.
-You say that you’ll cover any song “within reason”, The Electricity Club are curious as to where you would draw the line with this offer!
+You say that you’ll cover any song “within reason”, where you would draw the line with this offer!

 I probably would have vetoed anything that’s popular at the minute, ie DRAKE, POST MALONE etc. It all just sounds like half-arsed, uninspired nonsense to me!